The importance of our ribs

 If you are having problems with your neck, shoulders or arms, have you considered that part of the solution maybe in your ribs?

-If you think your rib are restricted and causing you pain or limiting optimum function of your body and you’d like some assistance, please contact me on 0408 694 655 to discuss your health or to schedule an appointment.
+If you think your rib are restricted and causing you pain or limiting optimum function of your body and you’d like some assistance, please contact me on 0408 694 655 to discuss your health or click to BOOK ONLINE.